Sourdough Stuffing with Fennel

 1. Tear Apart and Dry Out the Bread

-Hopefully your 1 lb to 1 ¼ lb sourdough bread is already dried out, but if not, you’ll need to do that!
-Stale bread makes for better croutons and stuffing because it aborbs liquid better and will prevent sogginess.
+Stale sourdough bread makes for better croutons and stuffing because it absorbs liquid better and will prevent sogginess.

 There are two ways to dry out the bread:

-- One method is to tear apart the bread into bite-size pieces and let it sit out overnight.
+• One method is to tear apart the bread into bite-sized pieces and let it sit out overnight.

 Why Tear Apart the Bread?: Tearing the bread adds varying textures to the stuffing, creating a delightful mix of crispy, crusty bites, and softer, more tender bites.

-Cubed bread makes for a more uniform look and texture if you prefer that.
+Cubed bread provides a more uniform look and texture, if that’s your preference.
 Personally, I like the organic and artisanal appearance of torn sourdough bread!

 2. Cook the Aromatics